-Based on current and anticipated levels of operations, we believe we have adequate committed financial resources to conduct our ongoing business, although deterioration in our operating environment could limit our borrowing capacity, further impact our credit ratings, raise our financing costs, as well as impact our compliance with our financial covenant requirements under the Amended and Restated Credit Agreement and the indentures governing our notes.
+Based on current and anticipated levels of operations, we believe we have adequate committed financial resources to conduct our ongoing business, although deterioration in our operating environment could limit our borrowing capacity, further impact our credit ratings, raise our financing costs, as well as impact our compliance with our financial covenant requirements under the Credit Agreement and the indentures governing our notes.

-We have a \$1.25 billion senior unsecured revolving credit agreement that matures on May 1, 2019, or the Amended and Restated Credit Agreement.
-The Amended and Restated Credit Agreement is used for working capital requirements and other general partnership purposes including acquisitions.
-As of December 31, 2016, there was \$195 million outstanding on the revolving credit facility under the Amended and Restated Credit Agreement.
-We had unused borrowing capacity of \$1,031 million, net of \$24 million of letters of credit, under the Amended and Restated Credit Agreement, of which \$970 million was available for general working capital purposes.
-Our cost of borrowing under the Amended and Restated Credit Agreement is determined by a ratings-based pricing grid.
+Credit Agreement - In December 2017, we amended our \$1.4 billion Credit Agreement (the "Credit Agreement"), to extend the maturity date to December 6, 2022.
+The Credit Agreement is used for working capital requirements and other general partnership purposes including acquisitions.

+As of December 31, 2017, there were no outstanding borrowings on the revolving credit facility under the Credit Agreement.
+We had unused borrowing capacity of \$1,375 million, net of \$25 million of letters of credit, under the Credit Agreement and the financial covenants set forth in the Credit Agreement limit the Partnership's ability to incur incremental debt by this amount as of December 31, 2017.
+Our cost of borrowing under the Credit Agreement is determined by a ratings-based pricing grid.
 In the first quarter of 2017, our credit rating was lowered.
-As a result of this action, interest rates under the Amended and Restated Credit Agreement increased.
-As of February 3, 2017, we had no outstanding borrowings on the revolving credit facility and had approximately \$1,226 million, net of \$24 million of letters of credit, of unused borrowing capacity under the Amended and Restated Credit Agreement.
-We used a portion of the cash received from the Transaction to repay debt outstanding on our Amended and Restated Credit Agreement.
-As of February 3, 2017 we had cash of \$271 million.
+As a result of this action, interest rates on outstanding borrowings under the Credit Agreement increased.
+As of February 22, 2018, we had no outstanding borrowings on the revolving credit facility and had approximately \$1,375 million, net of \$25 million of letters of credit, of unused borrowing capacity under the Credit Agreement.